SOUTH HAMS SOCIETY PRIVACY STATEMANT

 You may give us your personal information in order to sign up for membership, make a donation, register for Gift Aid, participate in an event, carry out volunteering work or (in future) purchase our merchandise.
 The personal information we collect might include your name, address, telephone number, email address, card or bank details.
 We collect this information only where there is a legitimate interest in holding it in connection with specific activities, such as those mentioned above, and for internal record keeping so we can send you information about our activities.

-3. How this information is used, who has access to it and where it’s stored
+How we use this information, who has access to it, where it’s stored

 The only third parties who may ever see your data would be those who provide us with mailing and financial processing services.
 We will only provide these organisations or individuals with the information they need to deliver the service.
 The companies we use have confirmed that they are fully compliant with current data protection legislation.
 If you have any questions regarding secure transactions, please contact us at: email@example.com.

 The information which you submit to us is stored on a database in the UK, or in paper files.
-We do not transfer any data outside of the European Union.
 We will hold it only for as long as this is reasonably necessary.
 This is usually determined on the basis of legal and regulatory requirements.
 Once the information is no longer required, it will be destroyed.
 We do not use personal information for automated decision-making (i.e. making decisions solely by automated means without any human involvement) or for profiling purposes (the automated processing of personal data to evaluate things about an individual).

-We hold your personal information in accordance with the security provisions of the UK Data Protection Act 1988 and the EU General Data Protection Regulation 2016/679, which came into effect in the UK in May 2018 and replaces the Data Protection Act 1988.
-Unfortunately, the transmission of data across the internet is not completely secure and whilst we do our best to protect the security of your information, we cannot ensure or guarantee that loss, misuse or alteration of data will not occur whilst data is being transferred.
+We hold your personal information in accordance with the security provisions of the UK Data Protection Act 1988 and the EU General Data Protection Regulation 2016/679, which came into effect in the UK in May 2018 (replacing the Data Protection Act 1988).
+The transmission of data across the internet is not completely secure and whilst we do our best to protect the security of your information, we cannot ensure or guarantee that loss, misuse or alteration of data will not occur whilst data is being transferred.

 Cookies can be controlled by your web browser settings.
 Whether our cookies are used will depend on your browser settings, so you are in control.
 To find out more about cookies, including how to see what cookies have been set and how to manage and delete them, please use the following links:

-By giving us your personal information, or if you have already supported us in the past and have not chosen to ‘opt-out’ of any opportunities to change the way your information is managed you give your consent to the collection, storage, processing and use of your personal information by us described in this policy.
+By giving us your personal information, or if you have supported us in the past and have not chosen to ‘opt-out’ of any opportunities to change the way your information is managed, you give your consent to the collection, storage, processing and use of your personal information as described in this policy.

 If your personal details change, or if you wish to unsubscribe from our mailings, please help us to keep your information up to date by notifying us via:

 You have the right to ask for a copy of the information we hold about you and to have any inaccuracies in your information corrected.
 You also have the right to object to your personal data being processed and to ask us to erase any personal information we hold about you.
-If at any time you wish to access your personal data held by us, exercise any of the rights mentioned above, or make a complaint about how we have handled your personal data, please let us know by writing to:
+If at any time you wish to access your personal data held by us or exercise any of the rights mentioned above, please let us write to:

 The Data Controller, South Hams Society, Olde Stones, West Alvington, Kingsbridge TQ7 3PN.
 Email: email@example.com

 The collection and use of personal information on this site is in accordance with the Data Protection Act.
 For more information about this Act, visit the Information Commissioner’s Office: www.ico.org.uk

 The South Hams Society is committed to delivering a high standard of service to anyone who engages with our work.
 However, there may be times when we fall short of these high standards and when this happens, we would like to know, so we can put things right and make necessary improvements.

-If you have a complaint about a data protection issue, your rights and/or the Society’s data protection obligations please let us know as quickly as possible, via E-mail: firstname.lastname@example.org or letter: South Hams Society, C/O Alexanders Cottage, Frogmore, Kingsbridge, Devon.
+If you have a complaint about a data protection issue, your rights and/or the Society’s data protection obligations, please let us know as quickly as possible, via E-mail: firstname.lastname@example.org or letter: South Hams Society, C/O Alexanders Cottage, Frogmore, Kingsbridge, Devon.
 TQ7 2NR You can view our full complaints policy via our website contact page: https://southhamssociety.org/contact-shs/